 - If you reach the liability limit of your homeowners or auto insurance policy, your umbrella policy will kick in, offering excess liability protection.

 - If you face liability issues not covered by either your homeowners or auto insurance, your umbrella policy will potentially provide coverage where you otherwise would have had none.

-We will work closely with you to evaluate your risks and the assets that you need to protect so that you can choose the appropriate personal umbrella policy limits.
+We will work closely with you to evaluate your risks and the assets you need to protect to choose the appropriate personal umbrella policy limits.
 We can also find policies for high-value homeowners who require liability protection beyond $5 million.

 This website provides only a simplified description of coverages and is not a statement of contract.
 Coverage may not apply in all states.
 For complete details of coverages, conditions, limits, and losses not covered, be sure to read the policy, including all endorsements, or prospectus, if applicable.
 Coverage CANNOT be bound, amended, or altered by leaving a message on, or relying upon, information in this website or through email.